 A typical ground source system can save customers as much as 50% on their annual heating bills.
 Furthermore, with the cost of traditional heating fuels continuously rising and a 20-year design life on most ground source units, switching to renewable heating provides security from unstable energy prices.

-Customers installing ground source heat pumps through an MCS accredited installer will be able to access the Renewable Heat Incentive scheme.
+Customers installing ground source heat pumps through an MCS-accredited installer are eligible to claim the Boiler Upgrade Scheme.

-The Renewable Heat Incentive, or RHI for short, is a government-led scheme that provides financial incentive to customers switching their heating demand to a renewable alternative.
-The scheme aims to neutralise the difference in costs between renewable and non-renewable solutions.
+The Boiler Upgrade Scheme, or BUS for short, is a government-led scheme that provides financial incentive to customers switching their fossil fuel heating system to a renewable alternative.
+The scheme aims to level out the difference in costs between renewable and non-renewable heating solutions.

-Customers can find more information on the RHI scheme on our ‘Renewable Incentives‘ page.
+Further details on the Boiler Upgrade scheme are on our ‘Renewable Incentives‘ page.